-What Will Oracle Ask You To Do?
+What Will Oracle Ask You to Do?

 What Are Your Obligations?

-You may have developed some savvy delay tactics over the years, but unfortunately those will likely be viewed and interpreted as non-cooperation, which in many Oracle contracts is considered to be a material breach.
+You may have developed some savvy delay tactics over the years, but unfortunately those will likely be viewed and interpreted as non-cooperation.
+In many Oracle contracts, non-cooperation is considered a material breach.
 This is not a desirable outcome because Oracle will then turn the matter over to their legal team, who are far less amenable to negotiation.

 The level of effort that your company needs to put forth in assisting Oracle with the audit is a complicated issue.
 In short, you are only required to cooperate and provide reasonable assistance and access to information about your Oracle software deployment and usage details.

 Based on our experience advising clients during Oracle audit negotiations, we recommend that you do the following as soon as possible:

-- Provide notice of the audit to all internal parties who have communications with Oracle to ensure that all further communications with Oracle flow through the single point of contact.
+4. Provide notice of the audit to all internal parties who have communications with Oracle to ensure that all further communications with Oracle flow through the single point of contact.

 These steps will allow you to properly prepare by identifying your rights and licensing gaps prior to the audit and any subsequent negotiations.